mebishalnapit/the-newsmag/readme.txt

 * Magnific Popup by Dmitry Semenov | MIT Licensed
 * FitVids by Chris Coyier and Paravel | WTFPL Licensed
 * Other custom js files are our own creation and is licensed under the same license as this theme.
+* Other custom images in screenshot are our own creation and is licensed under the same license as this theme.

 All other resources and theme elements are licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.txt), version 3 or later.